mrvlasyuk/tiny_code_improver/readme.md

 - `utils.py`: Contains utility functions and classes for working with GPT-4 and handling user input.
 - `chatgpt.py`: Implements the main ChatGPT class, which handles communication with GPT-4 and manages the conversation context.
 - `code_improver.py`: The main script that starts the interactive dialog and processes user commands.

-## Success Stories and Use Cases

-- **Improving itself**: TinyCodeImprover was used to improve its own code.
-It added a nice input library () for a better user experience.
-- **Fastest README ever**: GPT-4 wrote a README for this project in just 1 minute using TinyCodeImprover. [see gif above]
-- **HTML & CSS guru**: TinyCodeImprover has helped me to fix HTML & CSS issues in my projects.
-I've learned many tricks from it.

 ## License